Ahmedshaikh77/KinovaGen3-Write-Initials/README.md

 ## How to run solutions
 Have four terminals open all connected to the docker
-- in terminal 1 run
+- In terminal 1 run
   - ros2 launch kortex_bringup kortex_sim_control.launch.py\
    sim_gazebo:=true\
    robot_type:=gen3_lite\